wmhui007/CV-Object-Size-Measuring/README.md

 with completely different light conditions, since the amount of preprocessing is specific to the image.

 ## Test Results:
-    I tested it with two pictures with different lighting conditions, here are the
+I tested it with two pictures with different lighting conditions, bellow are the results.
-    results:

 ### Input Image1
 ![](test_image1.jpg)